Ray-ex/my__portfolio.github.io/README.md

 # my__portfolio.github.io
-This is a website I programmed using (Html, Css)as I was jhust a beginner at that time.Basically focs on (animations, buttons, links, responsiveness etc) https://ray-ex.github.io/my__portfolio.github.io/
+This is a website I programmed using (Html, Css)as I was just a beginner at that time.Focus on (clean codes, animations, buttons, links, responsiveness etc) of the website.
+https://ray-ex.github.io/my__portfolio.github.io/
-If you want check out my recent projects which are more professional and userfriendly check my other repositories on github! :)
+If you want check out my recent projects which are more professional looking and are with more cleaner code check out my other repositories on github! :)